The Delaunay Density Diagnostic: Numerical results

 When calling DelaunaySparse (\cref{alg:DS}), we compute and pass values of $f(\{\bx_j\})$ for the current collection of sample points $\{\bx_j\}$.
 In (a), we assign $f(\bx_j)$ to be a random number drawn uniformly from $[-1,1]$.
 In (b)$-$(d), we assign $f(\bx_j):=g_2(\bx_j)$, where $g_2$ is the Griewank function~\cite{G1981} on $\bbR^2$, given by:

-The top row of~\cref{fig:validation} shows a visualization of $f$ for each case, over a domain matching the region defined by the query points.
+The top rows of~\cref{fig:validation1,fig:validation2} show a visualization of $f$ for each case, over a domain matching the region defined by the query points.
 The middle and bottom rows show the \texttt{MSD} and \texttt{grad-MSD} rates, respectively, as a function of average sample spacing.
 Here, we have filtered out $(n_k,r_k)$ outputs from the code with $n_k<500$, i.e.~larger average sample spacings.
 These outputs had larger variations in $r_k$ values due to the small number of points involved, which distracted from the success of the method for larger $n_k$ values.
 We will discuss this issue further later.
-Thus, in~\cref{fig:validation}, the average sample spacing values correspond to $n_k\in\{ 173832, ~81275, ~38039, ~17830, ~8376, ~3947, ~1869, ~891 \}$, from left to right, in each graph.
-The caption of~\cref{fig:validation} describes high level takeaway messages from each experiment.\\
+Thus, in~\cref{fig:validation1,fig:validation2}, the average sample spacing values correspond to $n_k\in\{ 173832, ~81275, ~38039, ~17830, ~8376, ~3947, ~1869, ~891 \}$, from left to right, in each graph.
+The captions of~\cref{fig:validation1,fig:validation2} describe high level takeaway messages from each experiment.\\

 \paragraph{Effect of the upsampling factor $b$} We next examine the effect of varying $b$, the parameter that controls the rate at which samples are added during each iteration (line~\ref{algDD:line:upsample} from Algorithm~\ref{alg:DD_msd}).
-For this experiment, we fix $f$ to be the Ackley function~\cite{A2012}, visualized in~\cref{fig:ackley}, given by the formula
+For this experiment, we fix $f$ to be the Ackley function~\cite{A2012}, visualized in~\cref{fig:ackley1}, given by the formula

 Like the Griewank function, the Ackley function is commonly used to test optimization algorithms due to its dense collection of local extrema at a fine scale.
 We again fix the query points $\{\bq_i\}$ to be a $20\times 20$ uniformly spaced grid including the corners of $[-10,10]^2$ and set $\calB=[-12.5,12.5]^2$.
-We initialize each trial with $|\{\bx_j\}|=9$ and use a stopping criterion of $|\{\bx_j\}|>1,000,000$.
+We initialize each trial with $\|\{\bx_j\}\|=9$ and use a stopping criterion of $\|\{\bx_j\}\|>1,000,000$.